WokLibCodeClub/Install-Python/MacOS-installation/README.md

 Mac computers in the past have had the older Python version Python 2 already installed, but programmers now use Python 3, which has a lot of new commands, so it is preferable to install Python 3 as described.
 (From MacOS version 10.15 onwards Python 2 is *no longer* installed.)

-The instructions on these websites involve using the Mac program called *Terminal*.
+The instructions on these websites involve using the Mac programme called *Terminal*.
 Here are instructions on how to open Terminal.

-### How to open **Terminal** on a Mac
+### How to open *Terminal* on a Mac

 The Terminal app is in the Utilities folder in Applications.
 To open it, either open your Applications folder, then open Utilities and double-click on Terminal, or press Command - spacebar to launch Spotlight and type "Terminal," then double-click the search result.